-Cytotoxic T lymphocytes, also known as CD8+T cells, act a crucial role in regulating viral infection.
+Cytotoxic T lymphocytes (CTLs), also known as CD8+T cells, act a crucial role in regulating viral infection.
 They let out various toxic substances that can directly lead to the death of viral-infected cells.
 T cell receptors on cytotoxic T lymphocytes perceive signals given by MHC-Ι–peptide complex, eliminating cells that are responsible for viral replication and thus avoiding the further spread of viruses.

 Role of MHC-1 in T-cell antiviral immunity mechanism of COVID-19